How to Perform an HOA Audit: A Step-by-Step Guide

 The final document on our list is the HOA bylaws.

 The purpose of these bylaws is to outline how the HOA is managed by its members.
-They also define the organizational structure that the HOA will adopt within the community.
+They also define the HOA’s organizational structure for the community.

-These bylaws are very important, as they describe how the actions and decisions of the HOA board members impact the entire community.
+These bylaws are very important because they describe how the actions and decisions of the HOA board members affect the entire community.

 Once you have gathered all these documents and arranged them in the proper order, you can move on to the remaining documents, which lay on the financial side, let’s discuss these next.